MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 Configure CORS for your resource so the client-side React code can access your storage account.

-1. While still in the Azure portals, in the Settings section, select **CORS**.
+1. While still in the Azure portals, in the Settings section, select **Resource sharing (CORS)**.
-1. Configure CORS as show in the image.
+1. Configure the Blob service CORS as show in the image.
 The settings are explained below the image.

     | Property|Value|
     |--|--|